Wauters Motorsports: Truck No. 5 history

 In 2014, the team signed John Wes Townley, who brought longtime sponsor Zaxby's from Red Horse Racing.
 The team also switched to Toyota, with engines from Joe Gibbs Racing.
 Prior to the Iowa race, Townley moved to Athenian Motorsports owned by his father.
 Wauter's team shut down for the remainder of the season.

 For 2015, the team planned to return to competition with driver Germán Quiroga at Kansas in May, with funding coming from a Kickstarter campaign.
 The campaign, however, failed to raise the desired amount of money.
 K&N Pro Series East driver Dalton Sargeant, who also runs late models for Wauters, made his Truck Series debut with the team in 2015 at Bristol in August.
 Sargeant did well in his races, including a 9th-place finish at Bristol.

 After being absent for most of 2016, the team returned for the round of Talladega in October with Korbin Forrister driving.

 On February 22, 2017, Wauters announced a deal with Forrister to drive the full 2017 season.
 After crashing in the first two races of the season, Forrister and Wauters split and Wauters focused on his Super Late Model program with Mason Mingus, Trevor Noles, and Spencer Wauters for the remainder of 2017.
 The arrangement with Mingus continued into 2018 with only him driving it in select events.

 The team returned to the Truck Series in 2020 with Erik Jones at Charlotte.
 They did not qualify.

+Truck No. 5 results

 Truck No. 18 history

 Noah Gragson was scheduled to drive the No. 18 truck from Kyle Busch Motorsports, but since KBM wanted to focus their assets on William Byron and Christopher Bell in their 2016 championship bids, Wauters fielded the No. 18 truck for Gragson in the final two races of the season finishing 16th and 15th respectively.